MediaComem/comem-devmobil/subjects/ts/README.md

 }
 ```

-> Having to check for the actual type might seem like a downside, but it's actually the safer way to prevent run time errors.
+> Having to check for the actual type might seem like a downside, but it's actually the safest way to prevent run time errors.

 #### Type assertions